drzel/drzel.github.io/_posts/2015-01-25-yosuke_kuroki.md

 I get twenty days of annual leave.

-Two weeks after that I have annual leave on the friday.
+Two weeks after that I have annual leave on the Friday.

 What do you mean by ()?